shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Sign what?”
 Rust asked.

-Emperor Galya floated him on over to the desk.
+Emperor Galaya floated him on over to the desk.
 “Here.”
 He handed the robot a pen.

 It struggled, but Rust managed to sign it.
 “I signed it.”